 In modern art history and archeology, research is being undertaken to trace the origin of Poseidon’s Trident.
 In exploring this, many students have come to a similar conclusion: it may have been the trident of the Hindu god Shiva before Poseidon was ever worshiped.
 While Shiva’s trident or “Trisula” has three blades, instead of spears, ancient art is often so close in appearance that it is generally unknown which god it refers to.

 In modern society, Poseidon’s Trident can be found everywhere.
 The crest of the Navy SEALS has an eagle carrying a trident.
 Britannia, the personification of Britain, carries the trident.
 It even appears on the flag of Barbados.
 While the original three-pronged fishing spear was never popular, as a symbol of controlling the uncontrollable seas, Poseidon’s trident has been seen to provide luck for sailors around the world.

-Is Poseidon’s Trident in The Little Mermaid?
+Is Poseidon’s Trident in the Little Mermaid?

 Ariel, the main character in Disney’s The Little Mermaid, is the granddaughter of Poseidon.
 Her father, Triton, was the son of Poseidon and Amphitrite.
 While the Triton of Greek mythology never wielded Poseidon’s Trident, the depiction of the weapon in the Disney movie is the same as those seen in ancient Greek art.

-Is Aquaman’s Trident the same as Poseidon’s Trident?
+Is Aquaman’s Trident the Same as Poseidon’s Trident?

-DC Comic’s Aquaman holds many weapons during his time, and the Aquaman as portrayed by Jason Mamoa holds a petadent (five-pronged spear).
+DC Comic’s Aquaman holds many weapons during his time, and Aquaman as portrayed by Jason Mamoa holds a petadent (five-pronged spear).
 However, during certain issues of the comic book, Aquaman does, in fact, wield Poseidon’s Trident, as well as “The Trident of Neptune,” which is a different weapon altogether.